Type to search

 Max SPL180dB

-The Shure SM7B microphone is one of the top vocal microphones in the world, and has been used in radio stations, in studios for voiceover and vocal recording, and in home gaming set ups as well.
+The Shure SM7B microphone is one of the top vocal microphones in the world and has been used in radio stations, in studios for voiceover and vocal recording, and in-home gaming set ups as well.
 While many might labor under the idea that the best sound comes from the most expensive microphones, the SM7B microphone proves that wrong.
-It’s comparable with even the best condensers from the famously high-end brand Neumann, while being three times cheaper than the TLM 103 and eight times cheaper than the U37!
+It’s comparable with even the best condensers from the famously high-end brand Neumann while being three times cheaper than the TLM 103 and eight times cheaper than the U37!

 This microphone is perfect for bringing out the best in a deep baritone, taming and smoothing out a high soprano, and can record something as soft as a whisper or as loud as a gunshot perfectly.
 With its 180dB SPL, it’s also a top choice for bass drums and full-tilt guitar solos, making it one of the best all-around mics on the market today.